morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 The interaction will basiclly like one contract calling another on Layer 1, so you can create your own message (contract interactions) to perform any form of cross-layer interactions.

-### Excute the message on Layer 2
+### Execute the message on Layer 2

-The cross-domain message will passes to ```MophismPortal``` to generate a event called TransactionDeposited.
+The cross-domain message will pass to ```MophismPortal``` to generate an event called TransactionDeposited.

-Sequencer will monitor this event and include a Layer 2 transaction in its next block.
+Sequencer will monitor this event and include the Layer 2 transaction in its next block.

 Based on the cross-chain message it holds, there will be a Layer 2 executor to interact with L2 messenger to execute the message, including transferring L2 ETH or ERC20 tokens to the receiver.